Simplifying your path to nationwide interoperability

 Tap into a single, powerful QHIN connection

-A new era of clinical information exchange is coming.
-As a QHIN candidate, Surescripts Health Information Network is preparing to help you make the most of it with Interconnect.
+A new era of clinical information exchange is here.
+As a designated QHIN, Surescripts Health Information Network is ready to help you take full advantage with Interconnect.

-Find out more about TEFCA and Surescripts Health Information Network’s QHIN candidacy
+Find out more about TEFCA and our QHIN, Surescripts Health Information Network

 What types of organizations can connect to a QHIN?

-Most (if not all) Surescripts Network Alliance participants can connect to a QHIN.
+Most (if not all) Surescripts Network Alliance participants and other healthcare organizations can connect to a QHIN.
 QHIN participants can include medical practices, health systems, pharmacies, health plans, accountable care and other care management organizations, and PBMs, among others.
 Our team can help assess how a QHIN connection could benefit your organization.
+Check out our QHIN Readiness Guide for help deciding if and how your organization should connect to a QHIN.

 Why would I want to exchange data through a QHIN?